The things which are impossible with men are possible with God”. (Luke 18:27)

 Simeon knew the Holy Spirit had told him to go to the temple to see the Messiah.
 (Luke 2:27)

 I’m sure Simeon’s aging body was tired.
-It would have been easier for the old man to stay at home.
-Surely, he had chores to do there and a favorite chair beckoning for his old bones to rest.
+Surely, he had chores to do at home and a favorite chair beckoning for his old bones to rest.

 But the Holy Spirit had revealed to Simeon that his human eyes would behold the Messiah before he died.
 (Luke 2:26)

 And every day, despite the waiting, despite what others were doing, Simeon intentionally made himself ready to see the promise fulfilled.

 Real faith does that.